 10. Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

 11. Project management and finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to one‘s own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

 12. Life-long learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change..

 By the completion of Computer Science & Engineering programme the student will have following Program Specific outcomes.

-3. Foundation of mathematical concepts: Ability to apply mathematical methodologies to solve computation task, model real world problem using appropriate data structure and suitable algorithm.
+3. Foundations of mathematical concepts : Ability to apply mathematical methodologies to solve computational task, model real world problems using appropriate data structures and suitable algorithms.

-4. Applications of Computing and Research Ability: Ability to use knowledge in various domains to identify research gaps and hence to provide solution to new ideas and innovations.
+4. Applications of Computing and Research Ability : Ability to use knowledge in various domains to familiarize with broad research areas and hence to provide solutions to new ideas and innovations.